dvdkrstndnls/BestOfList/README.md

      * Create the `main.handlebars` file inside `layouts` directory.
 DONE

      * Setup the `main.handlebars` file so it's able to be used by Handlebars.
 DONE?
-PROBLT NOT.

      * Setup the `index.handlebars` to have the template that Handlebars can render onto.
+     DONE but REMOVED not yet changed to LIKED

      * Create a button in `index.handlebars` that will submit the user input into the database.